marcdlc-cs/marcdlc-cs.github.io/_pages/projects/threatanalysis/threat.md

 has_children: true
 ---

-Threat detection and analysis projects are listed here!
+Threat analysis projects are listed here!